What Smart Lawyers Know:

 Good lawyer marketing sends a message…

-about your flair for zealous representation.
-If your firm has neglected attorney marketing, this is the year to prioritize your marketing plan.
+about your effectiveness as an attorney in your areas of practice and why you are the best choice for a potential client.
+If your law firm has neglected attorney marketing, this is the time to prioritize your marketing plan.